Wytamma/GISAIDR/README.md

 [21] "originating_lab"       "submitting_lab"        "authors"               "url"
 [25] "title"                 "paper_url"             "date_submitted"        "purpose_of_sequencing"

+Note: a maximum of 5000 results can be download at a time.

 ### Get sequence data

 Use the `get_sequence` argument to download the sequences with the full data.